 However, one aspect which was until recently neglected, is namely the financial and material support of the major industrialists to Hitler and his movement, which enabled them to spread propaganda at the beginning of the thirties and later put their sinister program into practice.

-In 1979 the historians James and Susanna Pool published the sensational book, “Who Financed Hitler.”
+In 1979, shortly before the internet was invented (even though I am pretty old-school as well, as I realized once visiting modern webdesign pages like this), is the year the historians James and Susanna Pool published the sensational book, “Who Financed Hitler.”
 It has new and revealing facts about the secret financial backers of the Third Reich and certainly a different read if you’re more into the how to grow hair faster or how to hard boil eggs reads :).
 It was the first serious study of the financial supporters of the Nazis.
 One of the most well known lenders, Gustav Krupp, was the reason that many weapons were produced for the German army.
 100,000 forced laborers worked in the Krupp factories under the worst conditions.

 During the Nuremberg Trials Krupp was summoned for his part in the war production.
 But because of his poor health, he was not prosecuted.
 Less known, but historically much more important, was the cooperation of the Nazi regime with the largest German company from that time, the IG Farben.
 About this’ liaison dangereuse “wrote British journalist and television producer Diarmuid Jeffreys impressive book, “The Cartel of Hell” about the IG Farben, the Nazis and the Holocaust.